bertt/cityjson/README.md

 - cj2pg: from CityJSON to PostGIS

-- cj2gltf: from CityJSON to glTF
+- cj2glb: from CityJSON to GLB

 ## Known limitations